Soloflighter1010/Hoard-Asset-Manager/README.md

 - Downloading doesn't change what you're allowed to do with an asset.
 Follow each creator's license and each store's terms.

-## Reporting a problem
+## Reporting a Problem & Contributing

-Open an issue with what you did and what happened.
+- **Bugs & Issues:** Found a glitch?
+Open a [Bug Report](https://github.com/Soloflighter1010/Hoard-Asset-Manager/issues/new?template=bug_report.yml) with what you did and what happened.
 If a store isn't being read correctly, run `Hoard.bat debug <store>` or `Hoard.bat probe jinxxy` and attach the output, after checking it: those files show your purchases, and screenshots can show your account name.
+- **Feature Requests:** Have an idea to improve the workflow?
+Open a [Feature Request](https://github.com/Soloflighter1010/Hoard-Asset-Manager/issues/new?template=feature_request.yml).
+- **New Storefronts:** Want to see another platform supported?
+Submit a [Storefront Integration Request](https://github.com/Soloflighter1010/Hoard-Asset-Manager/issues/new?template=storefront_integration.yml).
+- **Discussions & Support:** Have a general question?
+Start a thread in [Discussions](https://github.com/Soloflighter1010/Hoard-Asset-Manager/discussions).

-Found a security problem?
-Please report it privately, as [SECURITY.md](SECURITY.md) describes.
+- **Security Problems:** Please report them privately, as [SECURITY.md](SECURITY.md) describes.

 ## Made with AI